-These include odorous house ants, pavement ants, and Argentine ants.
-In general, ants are 3/16 of an inch long, and colored dark brown to black.
+This category includes odorous house ants, pavement ants, and Argentine ants.
+Ants are typically about 3/16 of an inch long and dark brown to black in color.
 You’ll find them nesting in lawns, under stones/wood/boards, and in mounds built along sidewalks, baseboards, and foundations.
-They’ll feed on pet food, sweets, fruit, greasy foods and other insects.
+They feed on pet food, sweets, fruit, greasy foods, and other insects.

-We’ve all heard of these little guys who like to live and feed in beds.
 Bed bugs are small parasitic insects that feed on the blood of mammals and birds.
 While not known to transmit disease, bed bug bites can cause large, itchy welts on the skin.
-Bedbugs will feed on pets, but prefer humans.
-The typical adult bed bug has a flat body about ¼ inches long, is copper colored, and wingless.
-Watch for the itchy welts on you or your family’s skin.
-Also look for small bloodstains on bedding from crushed bedbugs, and dark spots from bed bug droppings.
+Bed bugs will feed on pets, but prefer humans.
+The typical adult bed bug is copper-colored, wingless, and has a flat body about a quarter-inch long.
+Telltale signs of a bed bug infestation include itchy skin welts and small blood stains or dark spots on bedding and mattresses.

-This group includes varied carpet beetles and merchant grain beetles that like to attack cereals, cake mixes, macaroni, cookies, and chocolate and have six saw-like teeth on each side of their bodies.
-The group also includes pill bugs and sow bugs that are technically not insects, but soil-dwelling crustaceans in the Isopod order, more closely related to crayfish than to insects.
-Rounding out the list are stink bugs, identified by their classic “shield” body shape with the most-common species statewide being the consperse stink bug.
+This group includes varied carpet beetles and merchant grain beetles that like to attack cereals, cake mixes, macaroni, cookies, and chocolate.
+They have six saw-like teeth on each side of their bodies.
+Pill bugs and sow bugs are technically not insects, but soil-dwelling crustaceans closely related to crayfish.
+Rounding out the list are stink bugs, identified by their classic “shield” body shape.
+The most common species in California is the consperse stink bug.

-Fleas are not fun, whether they’re cat fleas, dog fleas, or ticks.
-As you may know, cat fleas are frequently encountered in homes, and are a common pest on domestic cats and dogs.
-Dog fleas look like cat fleas, but are rare in California.
-Fleas found on either cats or dogs in California are most likely cat fleas.
+Cat fleas are frequently encountered in homes and commonly affect domestic cats and dogs.
+Dog fleas look like cat fleas but are rare in California.
 Adult fleas are usually reddish-brown, wingless, and no longer than a fraction of an inch.
 Most adult fleas have piercing, sucking mouthparts through which the fleas obtain blood meals from their hosts.

-Here’s a fun group.
-It includes roof rats, house mice, and Norway rats (also known as common brown street rats).
+The rodent category includes roof rats, house mice, and Norway rats (also known as common brown street rats).
 These critters will chew through many types of materials just to reach a place of comfort.
-Did you know that rats and mice can chew -- or even gnaw through -- cinderblocks, aluminum siding, even some types of concrete.
-Home owners should cut branches at least 4 feet away from the home – did you know that a mouse can fit through a dime sized hole and a rat can squeeze through a quarter sized hole?
-The homeowner and business owner needs to be proactive with mice and rats to prevent disease, famine, and many other threatening home problems.
+Did you know that rats and mice can gnaw through cinderblocks, aluminum siding, and even some types of concrete?
+Homeowners should cut branches at least 4 feet away from the home.
+A mouse can fit through a dime-sized hole, and a rat can squeeze through a quarter-sized hole.
+Home and business owners must be proactive with mice and rats to prevent disease, famine, and many other threatening home problems.

-We all know what spiders are and many of us are absolutely terrified of them.
+We all know what spiders are, and many of us are absolutely terrified of them.
 The ones that our Hydrex crews encounter most often are black widow spiders, wolf spiders, and common house spiders.
 These creepy crawlers range from ½ inch to 2 inches long.
-The most common adult colors include grays, browns, and black.
-One stunning exception is the black widow spider with its red or orange hourglass-shaped mark on the underside of its large, round abdomen.
+The most common adult colors include gray, brown, and black.
+One stunning exception is the black widow spider, with a red or orange hourglass-shaped mark on the underside of its large, round abdomen.

-Here’s a shocker: Every year more than 600,000 American homes suffer termite damage totaling more than $1.5 billion.
-And we can thank the group of hungry termites – a group that includes subterranean termites, drywood termites, and dampwood termites.
-Termites feed on wood.
-They also destroy paper products, including cardboard boxes and books, plus furniture, and various other items.
-Hydrex Pest Control combines expert knowledge with specialized equipment to develop and implement effective control strategies.
-Visit the Termites webpage for more info .
+Here’s a shocker: Every year, more than 600,000 American homes suffer termite damage totaling more than $1.5 billion.
+We can thank the group of hungry termites for this damage, including subterranean termites, drywood termites, and dampwood termites.
+Not only do termites feed on wood, but they also destroy paper products, including cardboard boxes and books, plus furniture, and various other items.
+Hydrex Pest Control combines expert knowledge with specialized equipment to develop and implement effective control strategies for termites.